Why Bariatric Surgery Often Outperforms Medications

 Health Benefits Beyond the Scale

-Bariatric Surgery: Powerful Impact on Chronic Diseases
+Bariatric Surgery: Powerful Impact on Chronic Conditions

 • Type 2 diabetes (70–95% remission)